An emotional Lari Raya for Julie’s Biscuits

 14/01/2026

-Having collaborated with Julie’s on all of the previous Hari Raya festive short films, the Chief Creative Officer, Aaron Koh said, “Unlike our previous Raya films, we wanted to deliver a wild rollercoaster of emotions this year, blending suspense, humour, fear, and sadness – to resonate with people from different backgrounds.
+Aaron Koh, Chief Creative Officer at GOVT VCCP, added: “Unlike our previous Raya films, we wanted to deliver a wild roller coaster of emotions this year, blending suspense, humour, fear, and sadness, to resonate with people from different backgrounds.
 It was a risky endeavour as we have grown a large fanbase over the years, with a recognisable Julie’s Raya tonality, which we have now completely flipped for this year’s.
-This festive season is the time for forgiveness, yet self-forgiveness, a powerful step to happiness and renewal in life – is rarely discussed.
-We hope that with this film, we can start conversations surrounding the subject matter and to get people to focus on themselves this Raya.”
+This festive season is the time for forgiveness, yet self forgiveness, a powerful step to happiness and renewal in life, is rarely discussed.
+We hope that with this film, we can start conversations surrounding the subject matter and encourage people to reflect on themselves this Raya.

 Share this story